Any law firm can understand the importance of gaining new clients, but earning their long-term…

 Google My Business is a free tool that businesses can use to manage how they appear in Google’s search results and Maps application.
 Each business can create a listing that showcases information about them, such as name, location, phone number, and hours of operation.

-Google My Business is also used to gather customer reviews for businesses so other prospective customers can read others experiences with a business and learn about potential services.
+Google My Business is also used to gather customer reviews for businesses.
+That way other prospective customers can read others experiences with a business and learn about potential services.
 It can even help a business gain insight into how their customers are finding them.
 Because let’s face it, it’s easier to gain more customers when you know where they are and what they’re searching for.

 Steps to Creating Your Listing